-We've lived in our home for 4 years and it turns out we really love our screened porch.
+We've lived in our home for 4 years and we really love our screened porch.
 As a family we spend more time on our porch than we do in the living room.
 And when friends come over we naturally walk out to the back porch to catch up.

-Scroll down for more pictures and links to some of the products we used in the space.
+Scroll down for more pictures and links to some of the products we used to improve this screened porch.

 This article contains affiliate links, you can read my full disclosure here.

 We've had our outdoor sectional for almost 4 years.
 It fits the space wonderfully, and is still in great shape so I wanted to design around it.
 Last year I purchased 9 new outdoor throw pillows from World Market at the end of the season for 75% off.